-Over on the upper left corner and leftmost second row from the bottom are “Female Warrior Jayne” and “Female Warrior Gabs” Are they female Space Marines?
+Looking closely at both the painted and bare metal sheets, you will spot two: “Female Warrior Jayne” and “Female Warrior Gabs”.
+Are they female Space Marines?
 They certainly have the same design of Power Armor as the Space Marines of the era, if a little more form fitting.
 All the other Adventurers all have very different looks than the Space Marines.

 Enter Alan Merrett

 Alan Merrett is an oldtimer GW alumni.
 He was there from almost the very beginning and spent many years as the Head of GW’s Intellectual Property.
-He left the company several years ago, but chimed in on Facebook as to what was really going on with the issue:
+He left the company several years ago, but chimed in on Facebook many moons ago, as to what was really going on with the issue in the 1980s:

 All the male-only fluff and lore was tacked on after the fact.
 The two models in question were designed as female Space Marines by the designer, although they use some common iconography that was shared between both Marines and Sororitas down the road.

-~There’s a million and one ways for GW to do it.
-The real question is should they.
+~There’s a million and one ways GW could do it.
+The real question is will they?